-Boundless and free
+Boundless and Free

-This shows the close relationship of Cobra with the free expressive working method of artists over the years.
+The exhibition shows the close relationship of Cobra with the free expressive working method of artists over the years.
 Some 150 paintings, sculptures, works on paper, photographs and ceramics emphasize the universal character of Cobra.
 The public is invited to compare the work of a large number of Cobra artists and to make connections with related artists who worked before, simultaneously or after.
 On Thursdays and Fridaynights the museum is open until 8pm.
 Please note: City card holders pay a €10 surcharge.

-Wider context Cobra
+Wider Cobra context

 The exhibition Boundless and Free is not intended to be a historical retrospective or a reflection on typical characteristics of Cobra art.
 It places the work of Cobra artists in a broader context.
 The Cobra artists wanted to share their ideas with others as much as possible and sought contacts with like-minded people in the furthest (European) corners.
 All art that stood for experimental, playful, provocative and could freely count on a response from the first founders of the movement.